minektur/bashcpio/README.md

 *   Perms will be maintained, but not ownership?  since I'm going to be building single user chroots... hm well, tbd

+* You can get a copy of rpm2cpio.sh (GPL'd) here: https://github.com/rpm-software-management/rpm/tree/master/scripts